nickeblewis/kaldi-hugo-cms-template/site/content/services.md

   We are a small digital consultancy providing services in CMS, Hosting, Copywriting, Design, Development, Photography, Video and Drones
 intro:
   blurbs:
-    - image: /img/illustrations/iStock-505021766.jpg
-      subheading: SSG
-      text: >
-        One aspect of being a developer, is that you, though you may not realise it, are a Researcher.
-We spend a lot of our time exploring ways of solving problems.
-So much so, that at times one thing leads to another and keeping track of where you are in the grand scheme of things is hard.
-We want to help solve this problem.
     - image: /img/illustrations/iStock-505642128.jpg
       subheading: Mentoring
       text: >